 How do I achieve a 240 grit finish on stainless steel?

 Why can nobody tell you what a 240 grit finish actually looks like?
 Metal fabricators have for many years been frustrated when they receive their ‘finished’ stainless steel from their steel supplier.
-Particularly on tube stock the finish can vary widely from one tube to another.
+On both tube & flat stock the grain finish can vary widely.

 Stainless Steel Handrails and Balustrading:

-If joints are welded we strongly encourage the tig process which leaves a neat weld which can be ground away in one action with the RCD rapid combi flap disc.
+If joints are welded & you want a 240 grit finish then we strongly encourage the tig process which leaves a neat weld which can be ground away in one action with the RCD rapid combi flap disc.
 RCD discs will leave a smooth finish without creating any flat spots on the tube.
-All that is then needed is to blend the original finish in with the welded area and leave a clean burr free finish.
+That will leave a finish that just needs to be blended in with the original finish to leave the clean burr free finish your customers will love.
 The fastest way to achieve this is using the Cibo Finitube machine which will wrap up to 270 deg around the tube in one action.

 We recommend a simple two stage belt sanding process:

-Stage 1 Create a consistent grain finish with the JF4top P120 or P150 belts.
+Stage 1 Create a consistent grain finish with the new ceramic range FF87 P120 or P150 belts.
 This will also remove any remaining damage and marks and create a consistent grain in the surface of the tube.

 Stage 2 Blend the surface with the RC2 / medium surface conditioning belts. a light dressing over the surface will remove any burrs and blend with the existing tube finish.